kavehmz/kube-for-the-dyslexic/README.md

 # kube-for-the-dyslexic
-This readme is a step by step explanation of how Kuberentes works.
+This readme is a step by step explanation of how Kubernetes works.

 I tried to write it in a way that doesn't need you memorizing anything.